-Neighbourhood: Meatpacking District
+Meatpacking District in New York

 Highlights of Meatpacking District

 A special highlight of Meatpacking District is High Line Park.
 This park built on an old, elevated railroad offers unusual city views from above, with beautiful plants and artwork all around.
 You shouldn’t miss this highlight, especially in the summer when everything is in bloom and you can sunbathe or even watch the stars.
 You’ll see special details everywhere from street level too.
-For example Meatpacking District is one of those neighbourhoods, where all alleys are cobblestone streets.
+For example, Meatpacking District is one of those neighbourhoods, where all alleys are cobblestone streets.

-Whitney Museum and Galleries
+The Whitney Museum

 Where to Eat in Meatpacking District

 Meatpacking District is a nice area to go out and there are all kinds of stylish restaurants to start your night out with.
 STK steakhouse in Meatpacking District is their flagship location with a very luxurious and brilliant atmosphere.
 Steak lovers will enjoy themselves here: they have steaks in all sizes and price ranges.
 Personally, I always choose the ‘filet’, a steak with little fat (you can order it either small or medium size).
 The ‘Little Big Mac’ is a good choice for a starter.
 You’ll get two small hamburgers (called ‘sliders’) for $20.
 The extra advantage is that they’re easy to share and above all, I think they’re one of the best (small) burgers in New York.
 STK is very popular, so making a reservation is strongly recommended.